 Recovery Case 1) Thumb Drives that Quit.

 eProvided acts as the lab for many of the leading file recovery companies around the globe.
-In cases like this we usually pull the NAND flash wafers from the USB drive.
+In cases like this, we usually pull the NAND flash wafers from the USB drive.
 Then connect them to specialized equipment.
-In short we dump the banks (from within each NAND chip) out to a RAID 00 SSD based PC’s.
+In short, we dump the banks (from within each NAND chip) out to a RAID 00 SSD based PC’s.
 Usually there is either 1, 2 or 4 banks on each NAND wafer.
-Each storage device holds anywhere from 1 – 16 NAND wafers.
-Once the data is extracted from the NAND flash chips we then unscramble the algorithm from these data sets.
-After that we reassemble the data sets and turn the data back into the original customer folder and file structure.
+Each storage device holds anywhere from 1 to 16 NAND wafers.
+Once the data’s extracted from the NAND flash chips, we then unscramble the algorithm from these data sets.
+After that, we reassemble the data sets and turn the data back into the original customer folder and file structure.

 You may ask, why would a thumb drive just stop working?
 Data workmanship issues are the leading cause, what eProvided finds as the second most common cause of data loss when thumb drives just stop functioning is due to bending the tip of the USB drive without your knowledge.

 Recovery Case 2) — Thumb Drive Not Recognized.

 “My computer will not recognize my USB device.
 I need all my photos back” — One day you have your stuff, the next you don’t.
 You’ve got to love modern technology.
 In comparison to ‘Case 1’ the difference is that some thumb drives fail during actual movement of data.
 In this case we can explore how thumb drives can break from one day to the next.
 The leading cause is usually heat, moisture, salt water, or the dog ate my homework, in this case your storage device.